point8290/clone-app/README.md

 This projects is a basic to-do application with drag and drop features.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br />
-This projects uses react-beautiful-dnd library to implement drag and drop features. (https://github.com/atlassian/react-beautiful-dnd).<br />
-Install react-beautiful-library by using NPM.

-### `npm install react-beautiful-dnd`

 ## Available Scripts